-After project award, project monitoring and evaluation plans will be finalized in coordination and cooperation with FAD program staff and M&ES within three (3) months after project award.
-FAD program staff and M&ES will work with the program participant to finalize the performance monitoring and evaluation plans.
+After project award, project performance monitoring plans and evaluation plans will be finalized in coordination and cooperation with FAD program staff and MES within three (3) months after project award.
+FAD program staff and MES will work with the program participant to finalize the performance monitoring and evaluation plans.
 This may include refinements to the plan to ensure that the definitions for the USDA standard indicators are clearly articulated, indicators selected and identified are appropriate and consistent with USDA expectations, and plans for performance measurement, evaluation and reporting meet USDA requirements.